Quick Answer

 Key Takeaways

-• Standard HO-3 policies cover 16 named perils for personal property, including fire, theft, and wind damage, as outlined by the Insurance Information Institute.
+- Standard HO-3 policies cover 16 named perils for personal property, including fire, theft, and wind damage, as outlined by the Insurance Information Institute.

-• The declarations page of your policy is the single most important document — it lists your covered perils, coverage limits, and deductible amounts in one place, per NAIC guidance.
+- The declarations page of your policy is the single most important document, it lists your covered perils, coverage limits, and deductible amounts in one place, per NAIC guidance.

-• Flood and earthquake damage are not covered by standard homeowners insurance policies and require separate policies, according to FEMA’s National Flood Insurance Program.
+- Flood and earthquake damage are not covered by standard homeowners insurance policies and require separate policies, according to FEMA’s National Flood Insurance Program.

-• Most policies include liability coverage of at least $100,000, which protects you if someone is injured on your property, as noted by Consumer Reports.
+- Most policies include liability coverage of at least $100,000, which protects you if someone is injured on your property, as noted by Consumer Reports.

-• Approximately 93% of homeowner-occupied homes in the U.S. carry homeowners insurance, per the Insurance Information Institute.
+- Approximately 93% of homeowner-occupied homes in the U.S. carry homeowners insurance, per the Insurance Information Institute.

 What Does a Standard Home Insurance Policy Cover?

-Coverage Type What It Protects Typical Coverage Limit Included in Standard HO-3?
+| Coverage Type | What It Protects | Typical Coverage Limit | Included in Standard HO-3? |

-Dwelling (Coverage A) Structure of the home, attached structures 100% of home’s replacement cost value Yes
+| Dwelling (Coverage A) | Structure of the home, attached structures | 100% of home’s replacement cost value | Yes |

-Other Structures (Coverage B) Detached garage, fences, sheds 10% of dwelling coverage Yes
+| Other Structures (Coverage B) | Detached garage, fences, sheds | 10% of dwelling coverage | Yes |

-Personal Property (Coverage C) Furniture, electronics, clothing, appliances 50–70% of dwelling coverage Yes (named perils)
+| Personal Property (Coverage C) | Furniture, electronics, clothing, appliances | 50–70% of dwelling coverage | Yes (named perils) |

-Loss of Use / ALE (Coverage D) Hotel, meals, temporary housing if uninhabitable 20–30% of dwelling coverage Yes
+| Loss of Use / ALE (Coverage D) | Hotel, meals, temporary housing if uninhabitable | 20–30% of dwelling coverage | Yes |

-Personal Liability (Coverage E) Injury or property damage to others $100,000–$500,000 Yes
+| Personal Liability (Coverage E) | Injury or property damage to others | $100,000–$500,000 | Yes |

-Medical Payments (Coverage F) Minor injuries to guests on your property $1,000–$5,000 Yes
+| Medical Payments (Coverage F) | Minor injuries to guests on your property | $1,000–$5,000 | Yes |

-Flood Damage Rising water, storm surge, overflow Up to $250,000 (dwelling) via NFIP No — separate policy required
+| Flood Damage | Rising water, storm surge, overflow | Up to $250,000 (dwelling) via NFIP | No, separate policy required |

-Earthquake Damage Ground shaking, earth movement Varies by state and carrier No — separate policy required
+| Earthquake Damage | Ground shaking, earth movement | Varies by state and carrier | No, separate policy required |

-The last section of your homeowners insurance policy that you should be familiar with is the exclusions section.
-This is a list of events or circumstances that are not covered by your policy.
-Some common exclusions include damage caused by flooding, earthquakes, and intentional acts.
-It is important to read through this section carefully so that you know what isn’t covered before you need to file a claim.
-According to FEMA’s National Flood Insurance Program (NFIP), nearly 20% of flood insurance claims come from properties located outside high-risk flood zones — meaning even homeowners who believe they are safe can face devastating uninsured losses without a separate flood policy.
-Similarly, the U.S. Geological Survey (USGS) estimates that 143 million Americans live in areas at risk of damaging earthquakes, yet earthquake coverage remains a common gap in standard homeowners policies.
+The exclusions section deserves equal attention.
+This is the list of events and circumstances your policy will not pay for.
+Flooding and earthquakes are the two most consequential exclusions in most standard policies.
+According to FEMA’s National Flood Insurance Program (NFIP), nearly 20% of flood insurance claims come from properties outside high-risk flood zones, meaning even homeowners who believe they are safe can face devastating uninsured losses without a separate flood policy.
+The U.S. Geological Survey (USGS) estimates that 143 million Americans live in areas at risk of damaging earthquakes, yet earthquake coverage remains a routine gap in standard homeowners policies.

 Frequently Asked Questions